braintree/braintree_android/RESULT_PROPOSAL.md

 merchants have to handle each of the null/non-null scenarios.

 This proposal documents three result handling scenarios in both Kotlin and Java.
 The first shows the v5 integration if we keep the two parameter callback pattern from v4.
-The second shows a single method and result object callback.
-The third shows a callback with multiple non-null result methods.
+The second shows the v5 integration if we keep the listener pattern from v4.
+The third shows a single method and result object callback.
+The fourth shows a callback with multiple non-null result methods.

 ## Two Object Callback